top of page

 • Bureaucratic hurdles in Germany

-• Language barriers in integration
+• Language barriers to integration

 • Lack of advice for employers and skilled workers